sameermuslim/my-portfolio/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-CFeel free to contribute, report issues, or suggest new features!
+Feel free to contribute, report issues, or suggest new features!
 Your input is highly valued and appreciated.

 Feel free to check the [issues page](../../issues/).